 Pick up your guitar.
 Now play the low E open, then play it fretted on the first fret for the note F. You just played using coordination.
 Both of your hands worked together to play the second note, the F note on the first fret of the low E string.

 This was made possible by both of your hands working as one unit.
-Everything you ever do on your guitar, you want both of your hands working together, never against one another.
+In everything you ever do on your guitar, you want both of your hands working together, never against one another.
 This will make your playing much, much easier in the long run.

 SO how do you develop this relationship between your hands?
 Easy; by practicing.
 The metronome is going to be your practice partner.
 This tool will help you to perfect the coordination between your left hand and your right hand.